-This void in the marketplace have provided a tremendous market for “boutique” companies like Whisker Seeker Tackle, Team Catfish and others that truly understand the needs of the catfish angler and are willing to produce quality products
+This void in the marketplace has provided a tremendous market for “boutique” companies like Whisker Seeker Tackle, Team Catfish, and others that truly understand the needs of the catfish angler and are willing to produce quality products

-Some of the response to this “lack of marketable products” is companies coming out with products that are nothing more than an attempt to find something they can make a buck on.
+One of the responses to this “lack of marketable products” is companies coming out with products that are nothing more than an attempt to find something they can make a buck on.

 The numbers of companies marketing junk you don’t need and won’t ever need is growing by the day.